marcosrosse/s3migrate/README.md

 ``compose up -d``

-Execute the script seed.py + quantity of files to be created in the bucket and database
+Execute the script seed.py + quantity of files to be created in the bucket and database.

 ### Build the project
-Source code:
+From source code:
 ``go build -o s3migrate cmd/main.go``

-Container image:
+From container image:
 ``podman build -t <REGISTRY URL>/<IMAGE NAME>:<VERSION> -f Dockerfile``

 ### Export variables